slaclab/sdf-docs/tutorials.md

 **Login vs Interactive pools**

 SSH login access to S3DF is via the ```s3dflogin.slac.stanford.edu``` pool.
 These systems are designed as externally-facing “bastion” login nodes.
 They only mount user home directories and they run a limited number of commands.
-Once users have gained access via the login pool, they should then SSH into an [interactive pool](https://s3df.slac.stanford.edu/public/doc/#/interactive-compute).
+Once users have gained access via the login pool, they should then SSH into an [interactive pool](interactive-compute).
 Several facilities have their own dedicated interactive hosts but all users can access the ‘iana’ pool.
 Use the interactive systems for interactive applications, compilation, slurm cluster commands, etc.

 **Primary vs Legacy Filesystems**

 S3DF primary filesystems are mounted ( under ```/sdf``` ) on all S3DF interactive and compute hosts.
 This includes S3DF home directories, per-facility “group” space and multi-petabyte storage for the bulk of science data.
 These primary filesystems will eventually replace all legacy SLAC storage.
 The DDN Lustre storage from SDF “1.0” is also mounted across all S3DF interactive and compute, under ```/fs/ddn/sdf``` .
 Several facilities invested in 5 years of DDN storage - we will honor this investment.
 Legacy filesystems (GPFS, NFS) have already surpassed the 5 year lifecycle.
 To help migrate data off legacy storage, we have mounted a select number of GPFS filesystems on the interactive nodes.
 AFS is also mounted read-only on interactive nodes.
-See [https://s3df.slac.stanford.edu/public/doc/#/data-and-storage]
+See [data and storafe](data-and-storage.md).

 **What is the future of AFS?**